samlafell/devrel-pdf-rag-chatbot/README.md

 Note that if you have something else running on port 4200 (CrateDB admin UI) or port 5432 (Postgres protocol port) you'll need to stop those other services first, or edit the Docker compose file to expose these ports at different numbers on your local machine.

+## Preparing the PDF Files

+The chat bot uses data extracted from PDF files.
+This can include text and images.
+Place one or more PDF files in the `chatbot/static` folder before running either component.
+The data extractor component will read these, extract data from them and store it in CrateDB.
+The chat bot component's web interface uses the PDFs as static assets, so that links to the original document can be presented as part of the chat bot's response.

+We've included a couple of CrateDB White Papers in PDF format to get you started.
+You'll find them in the `chatbot/static` folder.

 ## Configuring and Running Each Component